davidroman0O/metana-bootcamp/module-12/defi/README.md

 # Damn Vulnerable DeFi

+> Edited cloned version of the challenge to just fit the required challenges

 Damn Vulnerable DeFi is _the_ smart contract security playground for developers, security researchers and educators.

 Perhaps the most sophisticated vulnerable set of Solidity smart contracts ever witnessed, it features flashloans, price oracles, governance, NFTs, DEXs, lending pools, smart contract wallets, timelocks, vaults, meta-transactions, token distributions, upgradeability and more.